Public outreach

 Chicagoland

 If you feel like dropping by Evanston, CIERA often hosts public events.
 The historic Dearborn Observatory is open every Friday.
 When it is clear, there are some beautiful views through the telescope.
 The last Friday of every month, there is a CIERA Astronomer Evening at Dearborn as well.
 Come along to hear a talk by our researchers, and have a friendly chat while waiting to see the telescope.
-I give a talk 31 May 2019 which was lots of fun: the questions were great, and I got to see Jupiter (plus its Galilean moons) afterwards!
+I gave a talk 31 May 2019 which was lots of fun: the questions were great, and I got to see Jupiter (plus its Galilean moons) afterwards!
+My second time was 31 March 2023 when the questions were just as good, but there was a big storm and no observing.

 Birmingham

-If you are in the Midlands (apparently the region most interested in astronomy), then the Astrophysics Space Research Group runs public outreach activities.
+If you are in the Midlands, then the Astrophysics Space Research Group runs public outreach activities.
 Particularly exciting are the regular Astronomy in the City events which I developed and ran.
 The Gravitational Wave Group participates in a wide range of activities, including the Royal Society’s Summer Exhibition (2017); we organised some events to coincide with BritGrav, and recently put together an exhibition for the Thinktank museum.
 To coincide with the announcement of LIGO’s detection of gravitational waves, I helped to create the video below.

 Cambridge